L65536/RealTimeSuperResolutionScreenUpscalerforLinux/README.md

   - [Limitation] Requires a Nvidia GPU.
   - [Limitation] This particular backend only works with non-occluded windows.
 Only suitable for ultrawide screens.
   - [Limitation] NVFBC_BACKEND_X11 is for X11 only.
-- [Work in Progress] [Capture] Implementing NVFBC capture with DIRECT backend (NVFBC_BACKEND_DIRECT).
-This backend should be able to capture occluded applications on both X11 and Wayland.
+- [Capture] Implemented NVFBC capture with DIRECT backend (NVFBC_BACKEND_DIRECT).
+This backend can capture occluded applications on both X11 and Wayland.
 This method was just released since the latest capture API update in H2 2025.
   - [Limitation] Current capture API v1.9 only works with Vulkan programs, but not OpenGL programs.
 MangoHud could show which display library a program uses.
-  - [Limitation] This repo implementation currently only supports x11, Wayland support is work in progress.
+  - [Limitation] This repo's implementation has only been tested on x11, Wayland support is work in progress.
-  - [Requirement] Requires a Nvidia GPU with the latest driver. (tested on 580)
+  - [Requirement] Requires a Nvidia GPU with the latest driver. (tested on 580.xx)
-  - [Requirement] nvidia-dbus.conf to be placed at /etc/dbus-1/system.d/, reboot. (requires only dbus, not systemd)
+  - [Requirement] nvidia-dbus.conf needs to be placed at /etc/dbus-1/system.d/, then reboot. (requires dbus only, not related to systemd)

 # Future plans
 - [Models] Implement/integrate other AI models with pytorch.